sim0nx/python-openhab/README.rst

 Note on NULL and UNDEF
 ----------------------

-In OpenHAB items may have two states named NULL and UNDEF, which have distinct meanings but basically indicate that an item has no usable value.
+In openHAB items may have two states named NULL and UNDEF, which have distinct meanings but basically indicate that an item has no usable value.
-This library sets the state of an item, regardless of their OpenHAB value being NULL or UNDEF, to None.
+This library sets the state of an item, regardless of their openHAB value being NULL or UNDEF, to None.
 This in order to ease working with the library as we do cast certain types to native types.

 In order to check if an item's state is either NULL or UNDEF, you can use the helper functions: